 PSY 271-272 INTRODUCTION TO PARAPSYCHOLOGY I-II (3 CR.)
 (3 CR.)
-Presents the history of psychic phenomena from ancient to modern times and discusses man's attempt to understand and explain such phenomena.
-Reviews modern parapsycho-logical research discoveries, and examines perspectives of natural sciences, social sciences and arts.
+Presents the history of psychic phenomena from ancient to modern times and discusses attempts to understand and explain such phenomena.
+Reviews modern parapsychological research discoveries, and examines perspectives of natural sciences, social sciences and arts.
 Includes classroom experiments and demonstrations.
 Lecture 3 hours per week.